 1. Overcomplicating things.

 Your consulting resume should not be over-complicated in either content or format.
-McKinsey receives hundreds of thousands of applications each year, and you can bet that their recruiters do not have time to research a particularly complex science experiment you use as evidence of your brilliant problem-solving skills.
+McKinsey receives hundreds of thousands of applications each year, and their recruiters don’t have time to research a complex science experiment you use as evidence of your brilliant problem-solving skills.

 It’s your responsibility to turn complex and technical subjects into evidence that is easily accessible and impactful to recruiters.
 Just as you would for a future client.